unoplatform/Uno.CodeGen/doc/Equality Generation.md

   quick computed value than a completely unique value.
 Colision should be avoided, but never as a result of a big computation.
 That's why only the length is used by default for collections.
+* For best results, your class should be immutable.
+For this, you can use the [GeneratedImmutable] attribute.
+There is an optional parameter on this attribute to automatically generate equality.

+  Example: `[GeneratedImmutable(GenerateEquality = true)]`

+  # FAQ

+  ## I'm getting the error `warning CS0282: There is no defined ordering between fields
+  ## in multiple declarations of partial struct '<mystruct>'.
+To specify an ordering, all
+  ## instance fields must be in the same declaration.`
+  You have this error because the generator is using partial declarations for a `struct`.
+  If the layout is not important for your structs (mostly used for native interop), you can mute this warning in your project.

+  You can also consider replacing the `struct` by a `class`.